Marxi7/CS50AI/README.md

 ### Nim

-In the Nim project, I implemented an AI to play the game of Nim optimally using the minimax algorithm.
-The program allows you to play against the AI or watch the AI play against itself.
+In the Nim project, I wrote an AI that teaches itself to play Nim through reinforcement learning.
+The program allows you to play against the AI.
 To run the program, navigate to the Nim directory and run the following command:

 ```bash
 python play.py